newrelic-experimental/nerd-days-v1/README.md

 # Nerd Days V1 Guide
 __What is Nerd Days?__

-A __*FREE*__ developer-focused digital conference covering a range of topics at varying levels for all skill sets, including:
+A __*FREE*__, developer-focused, digital conference covering a range of topics for all skill sets.
+Sessions include:

 - Live workshops
 - Live coding and demos
 - Customer examples
-- Panel / Q&A sessions
+- Panel / Q&A

-This repo provides everything to get set up for Nerd Days 1.0; in this repository, you will find a complete catalog of prerequisites and resources for all of the sessions presented at Nerd Days AMER.
-Use this guide to help you get started and attend your sessions prepared to follow along.
+This repo provides everything you need for Nerd Days 1.0, including a catalog of prerequisites and resources for all sessions presented at Nerd Days AMER.

+Use this guide to prepare for your sessions to that you can follow along.

 ## Getting Started
+Nerd Days is a full-day conference with five tracks:

+- Fundamentals
+- Observability
+- Cloud Migration
+- DevOps Journey
+- Open-Source Practices

-Nerd Days is a full-day conference with five tracks covering topics on Fundamentals, Observability, Cloud Migration, DevOps Journey, and Open-Source practices.
-Each session may have individual prerequisites that can be found using the links in the schedule below.
+Each session may have individual prerequisites that you can find using the links in the schedule below.

-__All Nerd Day sessions will require a New Relic account.__ If you don't have an account -  [Free Tier Sign Up Link.](https://newrelic.com/signup)
+> **IMPORTANT!
+All Nerd Days sessions require a New Relic account.** If you don't already have one, [sign up](https://newrelic.com/signup) for our [free tier](#free-tier-overview).

-> *More details about the free tier can be found below.*

 # Agenda
 |Time|Title|Track|Prerequisites|